RAttab/pmem/README.md

-# pmem
+# PMEM

-A dirt simple memory profiler that works by replacing malloc.
+A dirt simple malloc replacement for memory profiling

-# raison d'etre (why?)
+# Raison d'Etre (Why?)

-I needed to track down the source of a memory build up in a rust server (shocking!) running in production but only when I was rubbing my stomach while hoping on one foot with a coconut on my head.
-The following tools were attempted and found
+I needed to track down the source of a memory build up in a rust server (shocking!) running in production but only when rubbing my stomach while hoping on one foot with a coconut on my head.
+The following tools were attempted and found lacking:
-lacking:

 - `valgrind` is too slow which tends to bias the output my scenario.
 - `tcmalloc` is in C++ and the ABI makes that a nightmare for production debugging.